top of page

 The Whale Trail will be an incredible world-class cycling and walking trail, connecting coastal communities between Picton and Kaikōura.

-We're planning to create a trail of powerful, authentic and exceptional experiences, driven by our regions’ unique stories, amazing natural beauty and the people who call this place home.
+We're creating a trail of powerful, authentic and exceptional experiences, driven by our regions’ unique stories, amazing natural beauty and the people who call this place home.

 Underpinning it all are the whales, whose stories travel the length of coastline along the trail.

-Join us for the ride as we progress towards the development of New Zealand’s newest cycling and walking trail.
+Join us for the ride as we develop New Zealand’s newest cycling and walking trail.

 Video funded by The Rata Foundation